Mike Fryer, news & exhibitions

 Photo: Tanya Uroda

-Mike held a joint exhibition with Ukrainian abstract painter Alexander Shepinkov 'From Eden to...
-Eternity' at the Regional Countrystudy Museum of Cherkassy (the main Art Gallery of the Region) from 19 October for three weeks.
+Mike held a joint exhibition with Ukrainian abstract and representational painter Alexander Shepinkov From Eden to...
+Eternity at the Regional Countrystudy Museum of Cherkassy (the main Art Gallery of the Region) from 19 October for three weeks.

 Alexander Shepinkov studied at the Lviv Art Academy and now works as a teacher of painting in an art school in Cherkassy.
 He has an established reputation as a talented and versatile artist specialising in abstract works and has developed a technique of applying complex multi-layers of oil or acrylic to glass.
 His works are in private collections in Ukraine and other countries.
+His work is innovative and exciting, someone to watch for future developments!

 Mike Fryer has an established reputation for innovation and the quality of his abstract and landscape paintings.
-In the past year he has been part of the Kent-wide 'By Hand 8' exhibition, he had a very successful solo exhibition at `Hall Place Bexley and was one of 6 artists selected for the first 'ko-ax' exhibition at Mascalls Gallery, Paddock Wood.
+In the past year he has been part of the Kent-wide By Hand 8 exhibition, he had a very successful solo exhibition at Hall Place Bexley and was one of 6 artists selected for the first ko-ax exhibition at Mascalls Gallery, Paddock Wood.
 His work is held in private and corporate collections.
-For this exhibition he has produced ten new paintings: a series of seven on the days of creation and a series of three entitled 'Faith, Hope, Love'.
+For this exhibition he has produced ten new paintings: a series of seven on the days of creation and a series of three entitled Faith, Hope, Love.

 The exhibition follows on from a visit Mike made to Ukraine in August 2007 when he met Shepinkov.
-He found that abstract painting was little understood in the city and suggested a joint exhibition to promote the idea of abstract painting which of course, began in Eastern Europe (Kandinsky was Ukrainian).
+He found that abstract painting was little understood in the city and suggested a joint exhibition to promote the idea of abstract painting which of course, began in Eastern Europe.
 When a further visit was planned for October the exhibition became a reality and is being hosted by the main regional art gallery and museum.
 The paintings will be exhibited in other venues in the coming months.

 ------

-Mike was made 'Artist of the Month' (February 2007) by the National Disability Arts Forum(http://ndaf.org/etcetera/etc_archive/etc360.html#article1)
+Mike was made Artist of the Month (February 2007) by the National Disability Arts Forum(http://ndaf.org/etcetera/etc_archive/etc360.html#article1)

 ------

-Mike had a research paper entitled 'Complementarity' published in the Journal of Optics & Laser Technology 38 (2006) 417-430.
+Mike had a research paper entitled Complementarity published in the Journal of Optics & Laser Technology 38 (2006) 417-430.

 Abstract: